lovetrivedi/lovetrivedi/README.md

 # 💻 Love Trivedi – Full-Stack Developer

-🚀 **Top Rated Plus** Full-Stack Developer with **9+ years of experience** in designing, building, and optimizing **high-performance web & mobile applications**.
+🚀 ** Lead Full-Stack Developer with **10+ years of experience** in designing, building, and optimizing **high-performance web & mobile applications**.
 Passionate about solving complex problems with modern JavaScript technologies.

 ## 🚀 About Me